hartwigmedical/actin/algo/README.md

 IS_IN_DIALYSIS | Won't be evaluated
 HAS_ADEQUATE_VEIN_ACCESS_FOR_LEUKAPHERESIS | Currently resolves to undetermined

+Note:
+For all Prior other conditions applies that in case the condition is indicated as having no contraindication for therapy (isContraindicationForTherapy=0), the condition is ignored for evaluation.

 ##### Rules related to cardiac function

 Rule | When does a patient pass evaluation?